Android SDK

 verificationFlowFail(...)Tells the callback that the verification flow has been failed.

-Here is an example of handling the SDK callbacks:
+Here is an example of handling SDK callbacks:

 GetIDSDK().startVerificationFlow(